gluap/pyess/README.rst

 Log ess state into a graphite server ....................................

-**This should not be used at the same time as the mqtt synchronization. only one client at a time can talk to ess.** Furthermore if this is used the mobile app will slightly glitch: It logs into the ess and can fetch data but as soon as the next poll is run by the graphite syncer, the app is logged out.
-There is an unresolved bug report that indicates that using state sync for mqtt may mess with the state history on the lg web site or in the app https://github.com/gluap/pyess/issues/2 .
-If this is the case on an ess it is likely that the same is true for the graphite integration

 This command will fetch the ``home`` and ``common`` info from ess every 10 seconds and log them against a graphite server (assuming standard port and udp as protocol).
 Running this command requires the ess password to be passed on the command line::